Janpot/google-reader-notifier/README.md

   * Supports custom themes.
 Choose any color you want for the browseraction through the settings page.

 ##Acknowledgements
-  The following projets were used to realise this extension:
+  The following projects were used to realise this extension:

   * [AngularJS](http://angularjs.org/)
   * [Bootstrap](http://twitter.github.com/bootstrap/)